 SHADOW Lake Nature Preserve’s restoration practices are aimed at the preservation of healthy and complex ecosystems as a community resource.
-So that these green spaces may benefit not only the plants and animals who call the Nature Preserve home but also the human communities and economies around it.
+These green spaces benefit not only the plants and animals who call the Nature Preserve home but also the human communities and economies around it.

 Alder Grove Restoration